gatsbyjs/gatsby/docs/blog/2017-11-09-why-i-created-my-blog-with-gatsby-and-contentful/index.md

 Not only did it have all the standard goodness of a typical React/Webpack static site generator (CSS Modules, PostCSS, Hot Reloading, etc), but more importantly, it integrated an incredibly ingenious GraphQL layer which allowed the developer to query and fetch data from practically everywhere on the web!

-For us developers, that means that we are no longer restricted to rely on local static Markdown files to store the data of our static sites -- althought that can still be done very efficiently as well.
+For us developers, that means that we are no longer restricted to rely on local static Markdown files to store the data of our static sites -- although that can still be done very efficiently as well.

 That data can also now be stored on any database or traditional storage device.
 We can then leverage GraphQL to retrieve it and render it in whatever shape or form we wish.